 …and “Social Distancing” the Zombie Apocalypse.

-But back in the concrete cityscape, amidst the stop n’go and everyday life of the walking dead, impractical eight foot beds and quad cabs perched atop step-ladders make daily errand running difficult.
+But back in the concrete cityscape, knee deep in the stop n’go everyday life of the walking dead, impractical eight foot beds, duallies, and quad cabs perched atop step-ladders make daily errand running difficult.

 Behold! the mighty Dodge Dakota.